Top choice TV of the month

 While the big hitters, such as Samsung's minimalist QE55Q9FN, which is designed to blend seamlessly with the room it's in, and LG's OLED55C8PLA, a TV with Dolby tuned speakers tend to hog the headlines, we've got reviews of more affordable, mid-range 4K TVs, too.

-Were any of the big brands more modestly priced TVs good enough to be our top pick in March?
+Were any of the big brands more modestly priced TVs good enough to be our top pick this month?

 Only logged-in Which? members can view the TVs in our table.
 If you're not yet a member, join Which? to get instant access.